Long Short-term Cognitive Networks: Long Short-term Cognitive Network

-where $\Phi^{(t)}=(H^{(t)}|A)$ such that $A_{1 \times M}$ is a column vector filled with ones, while $\Omega^{(t)}$ denotes the diagonal matrix of $(\Phi^{(t)})^{\top} \Phi^{(t)}$.
-Remark that this learning rule assumes that the activation values in the inner layer are standardised.
-As far as standardisation is concerned, these calculations are based on standardised activation values.
+where $\Phi^{(t)}=(H^{(t)}|A)$ such that $A_{K \times 1}$ is a column vector filled with ones, while $\Omega^{(t)}$ denotes the diagonal matrix of $(\Phi^{(t)})^{\top} \Phi^{(t)}$.
+Remark that this learning rule assumes that the activation values in the inner layer are standardized.
+As far as standardization is concerned, these calculations are based on standardized activation values.
 When the final weights are returned, they are adjusted back into their original scale.

+It should be mentioned that an STCN block trained using the learning rule in Equation \eqref{eq:ridge} is similar to an Extreme Learning Machine (ELM) \cite{Huang2006}.
+There are two main differences, though.
+Firstly, the $W_{1}^{(t)}$ and $B_{1}^{(t)}$ matrices are not random but initialized with the prior knowledge arriving at the STCN block from previous learning processes.
+Secondly, while the hidden layer of ELMs is of arbitrary width, the number of neurons in an STCN is given by the number of steps ahead to be predicted and the number of features in the multivariate time series.
+Hence, each neuron (also referred to as neural concept) represents the state of a problem feature in a given time step.
+While this constraint equips our model with interpretability features, it might also limit its approximation capabilities.

-Another issue that deserves attention is how to estimate the first prior knowledge matrix $W_2^{(0)}$.
-This matrix either comes from a previous learning process (e.g., using a transfer learning approach) or is provided by domain experts.
+Another issue that deserves attention is how to estimate the first weight matrix $W_1^{(0)}$ to be used as prior knowledge in the first iteration.
+This matrix is expected to be (partially) provided by domain experts or computed from a previous learning process (e.g., using a transfer learning approach).
 In this paper, we simulate such knowledge by fitting a stateless STCN (that is to say, $H^{(t)} = X^{(t)} $) on a smoothed representation of the whole time series we are processing.
 The smoothed time series is obtained using the moving average method for a given window size.
 Finally, we generate some white noise over the computed weights to compensate for the moving average operation.
 Equation \eqref{eq:init} shows how to compute this matrix,

-where $\bar{X}$ and $\bar{Y}$ are the smoothed inputs and outputs obtained for the whole time series, respectively, while $\sigma$ is the stand deviation.
-In this case, we will use $\Omega^{(t)}$ again to denote the diagonal matrix of $\bar{X}^{\top} \bar{X}$ if no confusion arises.
+where $\bar{X}$ and $\bar{Y}$ are the smoothed inputs and outputs obtained for the whole time series, respectively, while $\sigma$ is the standard deviation.
+In this case, we will use $\Omega$ again to denote the diagonal matrix of $\bar{X}^{\top} \bar{X}$ if no confusion arises.

+The prior bias matrix $B_1^{(0)}$ is assumed to be zero since we use that component to model the external stimulus of neurons after performing an STCN's learning process.